 (d) The category of use: normal tyre, snow tyre and special use tyre;

-[(e) Whether tyre for use in severe snow conditions or not;]
+[(e) Whether the tyre is for use in severe snow conditions or not;]

 (f) The tread pattern (see paragraph 3.2.1. of this Regulation).

 2.2.
 "Manufacturer" means the person or body who is responsible to the Type Approval Authority (TAA) for all aspects of the type-approval and for ensuring the conformity of production.